-Deena Jallen, Area Management Biologist (907) 949-1320 Toll free fishing schedule and counts: (866) 479-7387 In Fairbanks fishing schedule hotline: 459-7387
+Deena Jallen, Area Management Biologist (907) 949-1320

+Toll free fishing schedule and counts: (866) 479-7387 In Fairbanks fishing schedule hotline: 459-7387

-2021 Yukon River Salmon Summer Fishery Announcement #5 Summer Update # 1, Yukon Area Salmon Fishery Districts Affected: Yukon Area
+2021 Yukon River Salmon Summer Fishery Announcement #8 Summer Update # 2, Yukon Area Salmon Fishery

+Districts Affected: Yukon Area

 The 2021 Chinook salmon run size is forecasted to be smaller than the 2020 run and may not be strong enough to meet escapement objectives.
-When run forecasts are this weak, regulations require that salmon fishing be closed on the first pulse.
 In accordance with the preseason management strategy to take a conservative approach this season, subsistence fishing will be closed during the trickle and first pulse of the Chinook salmon run.
 This is intended to protect Chinook salmon while more information about the timing and strength of the run is collected.
-Closures in each district are based on average swim speeds.
+Closure dates are based on average swim speeds and when Chinook salmon are expected to arrive in each district.